Delideer/english-for-designers/02-first-impression/index.md

-Hi!
+Hi there!
 I'm Adela.
 A graphic design student with signature art style.
 I like to do things my way, unapologetically.

-Sure, when someone gives me a specific assignment, I follow it.
-But whenever I get to design something on my own, only then I can truly express myself without being tied down by someone's awfully specific ideas.
-I think that us artists in general are often looked down upon by certain people.
-Those are often our clients.
-Maybe it's because we have a different perspective on things.
+Whenever I get to design something on my own, only then can I truly express myself without the constraints of awful ideas or rules.
+Artists are often misunderstood.
+We have a different perspective on things.
 On life.

-But hey, shouldn't we be praised for the ability to create something new instead of being frowned upon for being “too much”?
-I used to have my fair share of doubts before I decided to pursue graphic design.
-Pretty early on, though, I realized something crucial - people will always hate or criticize something.
-And that's when it's my turn, an aspiring graphic designer, to prove them wrong.
+And that‘s when it‘s my turn, an aspiring graphic designer, to prove them wrong and design something amazing.